dmd-program/dmd-100/projects/narrative/deliver_iterate.md

 ## Report in

-1. Name it: `second-draft.doc`
+1. File name: `second-draft.doc`
-2. Make sure your name and date is on your draft.
+2. Make sure your name and date is at the top of your draft.
 3. Submit your second draft to the studio.
 Acceptable file types include TXT, RTF, DOC, PDF.